CSpyridakis/notes/Proxmox/clustering.md

 # Clustering

+> [!IMPORTANT]
+> Datacenter-wide settings will override individual node configurations.

+Use clustering to manage multiple Proxmox nodes from a single interface.

 > [!NOTE]
 > **Best practice:** Any networks created on one Node, needs to be created on other Nodes too.